Video From Seattle Shows Man Driving Car Into Crowd Of Protesters, Shooting Man Who Tried To Disarm Him

 — Alex Garland (@AGarlandPhoto) June 8, 2020

 Later video showed police detaining the alleged shooter.
-Others at the scene said the gunshot victim had been taking part in the protest, including who said he was marching with the unnamed victim and called the shooting a “terrorist act.”
+Others at the scene, including one who said he was marching with the unnamed victim and called the shooting a “terrorist act,” said the gunshot victim had been taking part in the protest.

 SEATTLE: Demonstrator known as “Pey” tells me the guy who was shot is known as “Big G” and they’ve been marching together side by side #Q13FOX pic.twitter.com/NDdsWWrkTY